anin2005/Tic_tac_toe_game/README.md

 4. **User Input Handling:**
    - User inputs are handled with some basic validation to ensure valid moves.
    - Incorrect inputs prompt the user to try again.
+   - Incorrect move will lead to game end.

 5. **Outcome Display:**
    - The game concludes when a player wins, there is a draw, or the user chooses to exit.